Promoting Active Listening Skills

 What techniques can be employed for effective listening?

 Techniques for effective listening include maintaining eye contact, nodding to show understanding, paraphrasing what the speaker has said, and asking open-ended questions.
-These techniques help validate the speaker's feelings and encourage further discussion.Privacy Policy
+These techniques help validate the speaker's feelings and encourage further discussion.Terms of Use

 How can empathy be encouraged among peers?